klmcwhirter/explore_python/concurrent/README.md

   -w, --num-workers NUM_WORKERS
-                        number of worker processes to use (default: 12) -p, --processes       force use of processes instead of threads -s, --single-threaded
-                        force use of no parallelization -t, --threads         force use of threads instead of processes -v, --verbose         Enable verbose mode
+                        number of worker processes to use (default: 12) -p, --processes       force use of processes instead of threads -s, --single-thread   force use of no parallelization -t, --threads         force use of threads instead of processes -v, --verbose         Enable verbose mode
 ```